$G_4$-Fluxes

 julia> mat_rat[2,1] = 1;

-julia> family_of_g4_fluxes(qsm_model, mat_int, mat_rat, check = false)
+julia> family_of_g4_fluxes(qsm_model, mat_int, mat_rat, shift, check = false)

-A family of G4 fluxes:
+Family of G4 fluxes:

 - Elementary quantization checks: not executed

-- Verticality checks: not executed
+- Transversality checks: not executed

 - Non-abelian gauge group: breaking pattern not analyzed